Short Inca Trail with Hotel – 2 Days: A Unique Journey to Machu Picchu

 Visit archaeological sites that can only be reached on foot, and immerse yourself in the stunning Andean mountain scenery and lush vegetation of the cloud forest.

-Yes, you’ll face some challenges along the way—but the reward is beyond words: stepping through the Sun Gate (Inti Punku) and witnessing your first breathtaking view of mystical Machu Picchu.
+Yes, you’ll face some challenges along on the Inca Trail—but the reward is beyond words: stepping through the Sun Gate (Inti Punku) and witnessing your first breathtaking view of mystical Machu Picchu.

-If you’re looking for an unforgettable adventure in Peru, the Inca Trail is the perfect way to reach this magical destination.
+If you’re looking for an unforgettable and beautifull adventure in Peru, the Inca Trail is the perfect way to reach this magical destination.

 The 2-day Short Inca Trail with Hotel takes you along the most beautiful section of the legendary Inca Trail to Machu Picchu, featuring the stunning archaeological site of Wiñay Wayna.